DISCLOSURE: AS AN AMAZON ASSOCIATE I EARN FROM QUALIFYING PURCHASES.

 Starring: Alana Haim, Cooper Hoffman, Sean Penn, Tom Waits, Bradley Cooper, Benny Safdie, Skyler Gisondo

 Licorice Pizza is a film inspired by Gary Goetzman’s life and Anderson’s work with the HAIM, a band featuring actress Alana Haim and her two sisters.
-Featuring the son of the late Philip Seymour Hoffman as the leading role, it’s a feel-good movie focused on the lives of the youth versus previous Anderson films, which rely heavily on adult narratives.
+Featuring the son of the late Philip Seymour Hoffman in the leading role, it’s a feel-good movie focused on the lives of the youth versus previous Anderson films, which rely heavily on adult narratives.

 It’s a modern-day Harold and Maude with a P.T.
 Anderson twist.
-Additionally, it features Anderson’s partner Maya Rudolph, their four children, and their friends.
+Additionally, it features Anderson’s partner, Maya Rudolph, their four children, and their friends.

 3. There Will Be Blood (2017)